slalom-saa/fit-stacks/docs/rules/solution.md

 are some very specific folders that belong here and also have rules.

 #### Application
-The application folder contains all application logic: endpoints, rules, commands, interfaces.
+The application folder contains all application logic: endpoints, rules, requests, responses.

-Within the application folder, there should be subfolders for each service, then endpoint (capability).
-The Add Product endpoint classes would be placed in "Application/Products/Add".
+Within the application folder, there should be subfolders for each business process or capability.
+The Add Product endpoint classes would be placed in "Application/SubmitRequest/AddProduct".

-There is one special folder within the Application folder named Integration.
-This is where client access components and external commands are placed.

 #### Domain
 The domain folder contains all domain logic: aggregates, entities, value objects.

+#### Search
+The search folder contains all search logic: search results, search indexers.

+#### Integration
+The integration folder should contain all dependent interfaces and external commands.

 ### Data